aiqin/arrow/docs/arrow_cookbook/arrow_in-depth.rst

 Parallelism
 -----------

 Arrow supports Parallel execution of tests.
 By default **parallel** is set to *false*.
 You can update the value to the *maximum number* of threads you want to use.
 Keep in mind Arrow will try to create one Browser Session **PER** parallel count.
-It is important that you have enough system resources to support this
+It is important that you have enough system resources to support this.
+Note CRT test driver doesn't support **parallel**

 How To Use
 ==========